Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Adidas: Collected over 10 million pairs of shoes for recycling in 2024.

-- Nike: Uses ocean plastic for Dri-FIT technology.
+- Nike: Uses ocean plastic for its Dri-FIT technology.

 8.2 Second-hand market

-Platforms like Vinted offer used Germany football jerseycollections – often in new condition.
+Platforms like Vinted offer used goods German football jersey-Collections – often in new condition.